Foreword

 The highway drainage asset is critical to ensuring the controlled removal of water from the carriageway to allow customers to use it safely.
 The impact that failure of the drainage asset can have on other highway infrastructure is significant, particularly to the carriageway.

 The current inventory of highway drainage assets across Plymouth includes approximately 42,000 gullies and 81 culverts.
-As part of an invest-to-save initiative, an inspection-led regime is being adopted in conjunction with the use of SmartWater, a risk-based prioritisation model, to focus gully cleansing activity on those gullies that need cleansing while utilising an Internet of Things (IoT) based approach.
-The prediction model will be verified through both re-inspection and real-time performance measurement through use of strategically placed sensors in gullies.
+As part of an invest-to-save initiative, an inspection-led regime is being adopted in conjunction with the use of a risk-based prioritisation model, to focus gully cleansing activity on those gullies that need cleansing and reduce needless cleaning of those which do not.
+The prediction model will be verified through both re-inspection and performance measures of the drainage asset.
+Routine maintenance is carried out on a ward by ward basis with only gullies that require it being cleansed.
+The Resilient network is prioritised over other roads and gullies on it will be cleansed as a separate exercise on an annual basis.

 Drainage is complex to maintain as it can be influenced by many other assets, including those not maintained as part of the highway network.
 As such, the establishment of a cross-discipline Water Management Group, with input from several areas of the Council, will enable effective management of drainage and flooding.